 Did you know that many of the most popular networks on TV – including FOX, CBS, and NBC – all broadcast over the air, for free?
 All you need to pick up these networks is a reliable antenna.
 Not everyone can get reception in their home, so just know this may not be an option for all.

 An antenna will install either inside your home (usually placed above your TV or installed in an attic space), or on top of your roof.
 From there, it will pick up any broadcast TV networks that are in your area.

 Now, keep in mind that this only works for broadcast networks.
-The main ones are FOX, CBS, NBC, The CW and ABC.
+The main ones are FOX, CBS, NBC, The CW, and ABC.
 You should get your local FOX affiliate, as well as affiliates of other local channels.
 However, you will not get popular cable networks like ESPN, AMC, TBS, FOX News, etc. For these channels, you’ll need a streaming service (see below).

 Antennas are a great way to watch FOX without cable for free.
 That said, there are some limitations.

 The big one is channel availability.
 The channels you will be able to pick up depends on where you live, and how far away you are from the nearest stations.
 Various resources like the FCC DTV map and AntennaWeb help you to estimate which stations you might pick up.
 But ultimately, it’s tough to tell what channels you get – and how clear of a picture you’ll enjoy – until you actually install an antenna.